akitogo/GoogleCloudStorage/README.md

 ### Standalone

-This API will be installed into a directory called `GoogleCloudStorage` and then the SDK can be instantiated via ` new s3sdk.AmazonS3()` with the following constructor arguments:
+This API will be installed into a directory called `GoogleCloudStorage` and then the API can be instantiated via ` new GoogleCloudStoreage.models.GoogleStorage()` with the following constructor arguments:

 ```
 <cfargument name="accessKey" 			required="true">